Protests and uprisings in Tibet since 1950: Suicide protests

 There have been reports of several Tibetans who took their lives in other ways in addition to self immolating.

 On 17 October 2011, Tenzin Wangmo, a 20-year-old Tibetan Buddhist nun from Ngaba, Sichuan, self-immolated in protest calling for the return of the Dalai Lama to Tibet and greater freedom for Tibetans.
 Her act was part of a larger wave of protests driven by Tibetan resistance to China's political and cultural repression in the region.
 She died at the scene, and authorities reportedly cremated her body the same day to prevent it becoming a symbol of resistance.
 When local residents gathered to pray and fast in her memory, security forces dispersed them.

-On April 2, 2012, a 26 year old student named Dhondup Phuntsok drowned himself in Kolkata, India.
+On April 2, 2012, a 26-year-old student named Dhondup Phuntsok drowned himself in Kolkata, India.
 He left a note calling for a free Tibet.
-Later that year in December, 5 Tibetans who attempted to self-immolate had also drowned themselves.
+Later that year in December, five Tibetans who attempted to self-immolate had also drowned themselves.

-On January 19, 2013, a 17 year old Tibetan named Jigjey Kyab had attempted to set himself on fire also but had consumed fox poison.
+On January 19, 2013, a 17-year-old Tibetan named Jigjey Kyab had attempted to set himself on fire also but had consumed fox poison.

 Another such protest is Tibetans stabbing themselves.
-In 2014, a 32 year old father named Phakpa Gyaltsen had stabbed himself and jumped to his death calling for freedom in Tibet, Independence, and an end to the mines Chinese authorities built in Tibet.
+In 2014, a 32-year-old father named Phakpa Gyaltsen had stabbed himself and jumped to his death calling for freedom in Tibet, Independence, and an end to the mines Chinese authorities built in Tibet.
 2 years later, a young man named Rigzin Dorjee had attempted to stab himself to death in front of the Chinese embassy in the Netherlands.
 He had survived.
 A year later in 2017, an unidentified Tibetan had slit his own throat in a protest against the Chinese government.

 Several Tibetans had also hanged themselves against religious persecution.
 In 2014, a monk named Thabke hanged himself in Sangchu.
 He was based in Labrang Monastery and hanged himself to protest the restrictions placed on monks and nuns.
 Another nun named Tsering Dolma had hanged herself 2 years later to protest the planned destruction of Larung Gar Buddhist Institute.

-In September 7, 2017, a Tibetan man named Tashi Namgyal had allowed himself to be run over by a railway track in Emmebrücke heading to Olten in Switzerland.
-He left 2 notes calling for the freedom in Tibet and another calling for the Swiss government to allow asylum for 300 Tibetan refugees.
+On September 7, 2017, a Tibetan man named Tashi Namgyal had allowed himself to be run over by a railway track in Emmebrücke heading to Olten in Switzerland.
+He left two notes calling for the freedom in Tibet and another calling for the Swiss government to allow asylum for 300 Tibetan refugees.